HL7/fhir-saner/input/pagecontent/situational_awareness_measures.md

 [Public Health Measure Scoring](CodeSystem-PublicHealthMeasureScoring.html) coding system established by this guide.

 #### Capacity and Utilization
-A Capacity and Utilitization measure describes the current capacity and utilization of fixed assets for treatment, and provides scores showing used and available capacity.
+A Capacity and Utilization measure describes the current capacity and utilization of fixed assets for treatment, and provides scores showing used and available capacity.
 It is a specialization of a [Proportion Measure](https://www.hl7.org/fhir/R4/codesystem-measure-scoring.html#measure-scoring-proportion).
 The total system capacity is the denominator for the measure.
 There can be exclusions from the denominator to